w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to teach the learning outcomes:

-* Demonstrate assistive technology interaction with form fields that contain accessible error messages and with those that do not.
-Reflect with students on how accessible error messages are essential for people with disabilities and help all interact with form fields and correct errors.
+* Demonstrate assistive technology interaction with form fields that include accessible error messages.
+Then demonstrate assistive technology interaction with those that do not include such messages.
+Reflect with students on how accessible error messages are essential for people with disabilities and help all users interact with form fields and correct errors.
 * Demonstrate approaches to communicate error messages.
-For example, identifying the fields that caused the error and providing suggestions to correct the problem when these do not compromise the security of the form.
+For example, identifying the fields that caused the error and providing suggestions to correct the problem when these suggestions do not compromise the security of the form.
-* Show examples of forms that contain errors.
+* Show examples of forms with errors.
 Discuss accessible ways to communicate these errors.

 ### Ideas to Assess Knowledge for Topic